-All doctoral students in plant pathology must meet the requirements specified below: 1.
-Pass a preliminary examination.
+All doctoral students in plant pathology must meet the requirements specified below:

+- 1. Pass a preliminary examination.

-- 1. 2.
-Acquire teaching experience by assisting in two courses.
-3
+- Acquire teaching experience by assisting in two courses.

+- Complete:

-3. Com piete: CREDITS
+CREDITS

 a.
-All of t he foll owing courses: OKEDITO
+All of t the foll owing courses:

-a.
-PLP 2

-Introductory Plant Pathology 3
+PLP 405 Introductory Plant Pathology 3

-PLP Current Concepts in Plant Pathology 3
+PLP 810 Current Concepts in Plant Pathology 3

 PLP Seminar in Plant Pathology 2

 b.
-One of the fo bllowing courses:
+One o f the fo ollowing courses:

 PLP 812 Epidemiology of Plant Diseases 3

 PLP 881 Molecular and Biochemical Plant Pathology 3

 PLP 885 Plant Diseases in the Field 2

-c.
-Two of the fo ollowing courses:
+C. Two o f the fo ollowing courses:

 ENT 870 Nematode Management in Crop Systems 3

 PLP 847 Advanced Mycology 4

 PLP 880 Plant Virology 4

-PLP 884 Prokaryotic Diseases of Plants 4
+PLP Prokarvotic Diseases of Plants 4

+AGRICULTURE AND NATURAL RESOURCES Department of Plant, Soil and Microbial Sciences
-4. Addit ional re quirer nents such as reading knowledge of a foreign lan-

-guag e may b e requ uired by the guidance committee.

-5. Pass a written comprehensive examination.
+- Additional requirements such as reading knowledge of a foreign language may be required by the guidance committee. - 5.
+Pass a written comprehensive examination. - 6.
 Pass a final oral examination in defense of a dissertation.